 My name is Aliyah Bradley-Davino, I am sixteen years old and I am trying to raise $3,000 so I can go to the London trip this year.
 In London I will be attendiing the YMCA'S Landmark 175th Anniversary conference.
 I will be builing relationships with young people worldwide who are as devoted to make a mark and create solutions to address social challenges in not only my community but also in communities around the world.

-I have been involved with the Decatur, Family YMCA since 2005.
+I have been involved with the Decatur Family YMCA since 2005.
 I was on the gymnastics team for roughly five years.
 Then as I got older I started volunteering as an L.I.T.
 (Leader In Training).
 I have been an L.I.T at the Decatur, Family YMCA for summer camp for five years.
 I also was an L.I.T during the school year for gymnastics.
 I do most of my volunteering at the YMCA, but I have done other volunteer work outside the YMCA.
 Since 2012 I have volunteered at the YMCA every summer.
 I have worked in day camp with campers from ages five to roughly eleven.
 Sometimes I am placed with gymnastics camp or art camp which are different from the regular camps at the YMCA.
 I am now old enough to be a staff at the YMCA which really means a lot to me.
 When I went to camp as a kid gymnastics and swimming alway made me smile at the end of the week.
-The YMCA has impacted me more than I could ever.
+The YMCA has impacted me more than I could ever imagine.
 The YMCA has provided me with a second home.
 A place where I can go to meet other people my age, a place where I could be on a team, and to go to camp.
 The YMCA has taught me leadership skills, ways to handle tough situations, and to be a better me.
-The YMCA will always be a place that I feel free and safe but, the people that I have met there will always mean something more to me.
-That is why I want to go to London so that I can represent my YMCA but also build connections and learn knew thing through teens all over the world.
-This trip would allow me to think outside of the box and to really push me to make my community feel accepted and welcome.
+The YMCA will always be a place that I feel free and safe, but the people that I have met there will always mean something more to me.
+That is why I want to go to London so that I can represent my YMCA and also build connections and learn new things with teens all over the world.
+This trip would allow me to think outside of the box and to really push me to make my community feel accepted and welcomed.